bcgov/bcstats_ohcs_craigslist/README.md

 * out of memory
 * parallelism

 The data include an irregularly formatted CSV file (22GB) incl. approx. 1 million HTML files stuffed into the CSV, where each HTML-file attribute, spans approx. 500 lines.
 Python 3's "import csv" and R's "library{vroom}" weren't able to read the data at this time, so custom out-of-memory slicing was developed.
 Moreover, Python3's BeautifulSoup html-parsing, was applied and accelerated using full machine-parallelism

+The data contain sensitive information and will not be posted, however the project documentation will be included when approved

 ## Process analytics
 Sample visualization of process monitor for one of the steps in this "big-data" application